 You're welcome.

 Here's a secret.
-I think this might have been Grandma's favorite too.
+I think this recipe might have been Grandma's favorite, too.
 I think so because she would make a whole dish of it for herself when she lived alone.
 I know this because I saw a freshly made pan of it sitting on her stovetop one evening when I went to visit.
 It had just come from the oven and was piping hot, but she plopped a scoop into a dish for me and poured some milk over it to cool it down.
 I remember gazing at the nutmeg-speckled surface of the pudding and breathing in its rich aroma.
 I think of this moment--the coziness of Grandma's kitchen and the sweet taste of the pudding on my tongue--every time I make this dish.

 This rice pudding is as versatile as it is delicious.
 You can serve it as a dessert, plain or with a dollop of whipped cream.

-Or it makes a wonderful warm breakfast.
+It also makes a wonderful warm breakfast.
 I like to top it with fruit and add a splash of milk.

 Are your taste buds tingling yet?
 Read on to learn . . .